 Place and level pallets

-I decided to lay the pallets right on the ground.
-I don’t mind when they eventually rot.
+I decided to lay the pallets right on the ground instead of using concrete blocks.
+I don’t mind if they eventually rot.
 I’ll just replace them with others when that time comes.

 But I do plan to keep my eyes open for an easy fix that perhaps the pallets can sit on that won’t have them rotting quite as quickly.
 I’ll update this post if I find something.

 - slice some small logs like thick coasters, then place them under the pallet footings